dahanco2015/scratch-extensions-directory/.github/PULL_REQUEST_TEMPLATE.md

 If you aren't submitting an extension delete this template.
 Also you can skip/delete anything you already changed in the pull request.
+If you are updating your extension that is hosted using RawGit you don't need the template.

 Required stuff: